 CDNs were created to help reduce some of these issues.
-Using a network of connected servers spread out around the world, a CDN can serve content quickly, reliably, and securely.
+Using a network of connected servers spread out around the world, a CDN can serve content quickly, reliably, and securely when an end-user requests a page.
 This simultaneously spreads the strain of loading your website across many servers and uses servers geographically closest to your site visitors.

-While a CDN doesn’t replace your host or actually host your website content, it does help serve some or all of the files that make up a page, which can help reduce strain on your host’s bandwidth, prevent interruptions in your site experience, and boost security.
+While a CDN doesn’t replace your traditional web hosting or actually host your website content, it does help serve some or all of the files that make up a page, like media assets, which can help reduce strain on your host’s bandwidth, prevent interruptions in the availability of your site experience, and boost security.

 What are the benefits of using a CDN?